-Office of Accountability and Compliance Title IX Team 620 W. Lexington St., Fifth Floor Baltimore, MD 21201 Phone: 410-706-2281 Email: titleixcompliance@umaryland.edu Website: www.umaryland.edu/titleix
+Office of Accountability and Compliance Title IX Team 620 W. Lexington St., Fifth Floor Baltimore, MD 21201

+Email: titleixcompliance@umaryland.edu Website: www.umaryland.edu/titleix

 The procedures for filing a complaint and campus investigation proceedings are found in the UMB Policy on Sexual Misconduct, as well as one of two procedural documents based on whether the misconduct falls under the jurisdiction of Title IX of the Education Amendments of 1972.
-The
+The procedural documents are UMB Procedures for Resolving Sexual Misconduct Complaints Under the Jurisdiction of Title IX of the Education Amendment of 1972 "Title IX Procedures" and UMB Procedures for Resolving Sexual Misconduct Complaints Outside the Jurisdiction of Title IX of the Education Amendment of 1972 "Non-Title IX Procedures."

 The University is committed to working with a complainant and a respondent through a prompt, fair, and impartial investigation process.
 During the campus investigation, both the complainant and the respondent are entitled to the same opportunities to meet with the investigator, submit written statements, names of witnesses and other evidence, and consult with and obtain advice and support of an advisor.
-Both the complainant and the respondent shall receive notification that is as close to simultaneous as possible with respect to the outcome of an investigation, as well as the final determination regarding sanctions and remedial action where there is an allegation of sexual assault, domestic violence, dating violence, or stalking.
+Both the complainant and the respondent shall receive notification that is as close to simultaneous as possible with respect to the outcome of an investigation, as well as the final determination regarding sanctions and remedial action where there is an allegation of sexual discrimination, sexual assault, domestic violence, dating violence, or stalking.
 Both the complainant and the respondent are entitled to appeal on grounds included in the above referenced Policy.
 Outcomes will be reached using the standard of preponderance of the evidence (more likely than not).
-Proven sexual harassment or sexual violence, including sexual assault, will result in remedial and disciplinary actions that may include, but are not limited to, suspension, expulsion, or dismissal.
+Proven sexual harassment or sexual violence, including sexual assault, will result in remedial and University disciplinary actions disciplinary actions that may include, but are not limited to, suspension, expulsion, or dismissal.